chrispyles/nbforms/README.md

 ### In-Notebook: Import and Instantiate

 To use the nbforms, you must first import it and create a `Notebook` instance.
-This will load the config file (defaulting to look at `./nbforms_config.py`) and ask the user to input a username.
-This username is then randomly hashed to preserve user privacy when data is on the server.
+This will load the config file (defaulting to look at `./nbforms_config.py`) and ask the user to input a username and a password.
+If the username already exists on the server, the password will be checked and an API key will be generated, to be stored in the `Notebook` class.
+If it does not exist, a new user will be created, and an API key generated.
+If the user _does_ exist but an incorrect password is provided, the cell will error.

 ```python
 import nbforms